Still Sucks: Background

 However, after a dispute between frontman Fred Durst over his and John Otto's "partying habits" and drug abuse, DJ Lethal was fired from the band in March 2012.

 Guitarist Wes Borland released a second studio album with his side project Black Light Burns in mid 2012 and toured in support of the album throughout 2012.
 It was only in December that the band's first offering for Cash Money was seen.
 A song called "Lightz (City of Angels)" was prematurely leaked via YouTube.
 In October 2012, DJ Lethal posted an apology using his Twitter account and was accepted back by the band, but he was dismissed again and left out of their upcoming 2013 tour of the US, replaced by touring turntablist DJ Skeletor.

 In December 2015, Durst was rumored to possibly be holding back the release because he was not happy with the recordings.
 In February 2016, Metal Injection reported that the band was still in the studio recording the new album.
+Lethal returned to the band in 2018.